-Baagot Goad Inform Mechanism ID: Mechanism Name: Prime Partner Name: Support to Ministry of F lealth/Republican AIDS C Center of the Republic of Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 0 0
+Mechanism ID: 12799 Support to Ministry of Health/Renublican Allis Center of the Renublic of I Mechanism Name: Prime Partner Name: Ministry of Health/Republican AIDS Center

+Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 0 0

 This activity supports CAR PEPFAR Strategy Objective 3: Strengthen the capacity of public and private sectors to collect, analyze, manage and utilize data for evidence-based planning and policymaking at all levels.
-This activity is linked to (1) HVSI BCN Columbia University-ICAP SUPPORT Project/ IM # 12027; (2) Abt Associates Quality Health Care Project/ IM # 12746; and (3) TBD Regional Technical Support project/ IM 13975.
+This activity is linked to (1) HVSI BCN Columbia University-ICAP SUPPORT Project/IM # 12027; (2) Abt Associates Quality Health Care Project/IM # 12746; and (3) TBD Regional Technical Support project/IM 13975.
 Since 2003, the USG helped to launch regular Integrated Biological and Behavioral Surveillance (IBBS) among MARPs that became a routine practice implemented nationwide in Tajikistan.
 In FY10, the USG team conducted an assessment of IBBS.
 The results of the assessment revealed the need to improve IBBS practices to ensure more effective implementation.
 No FY12 funds are being requested to fund strategic information activities through the Republican AIDS Center.
 Funds from previous fiscal years will be used in FY12 to support a nationwide IBBS conference to present and discuss the HIV epidemiologic situation in Tajikistan.
 These funds will also be used to support the Republican AIDS Center to conduct size estimation of MSM, PWID, and SW, which will include data entry, data analyses, report writing, and results distribution.
 The Project will also closely coordinate its efforts with other PEPFAR-funded programs, GFATM, and donors to leverage funding and avoid duplication of efforts.

-Strategic Area Budget Code Planned Amount On Hold Amount
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVOP 1 0